Menditect/documentation/docs/Tools/mta-plugin.md

 ## Purpose

-It is required to import The MTA Plugin in the Mendix App under test, in order to execute a test from MTA.
+In order for MTA to communicate with the [Application Instance](../mta/application-instance) under test, you need to import the MTA Plugin module created by Menditect that will initiate this communication.

-In order for MTA to communicate with the [Application Instance](../mta/application-instance) under test, you need to import this module created by Menditect that will initiate this communication.
+The MTA Plugin triggers the execution of a test and returns the results of the test to MTA.

 ## Supported Versions